-The late Prof. Anthony J. Saldarini, a Christian scholar of the Second Temple and Rabbinic Judaism had committed his life to bringing Jewish - Christian reconciliation.
-In his “Interpretation of Luke-Acts Implication for Jewish Christian Dialogue," he addresses how Jews and Gentiles relate to one another through Yeshua by specially focusing on how Luke addressed the subject in the Gospel of Luke and Acts.
+Professor Anthony J. Saldarini, a respected Christian scholar of Second Temple and Rabbinic Judaism, dedicated his life to fostering reconciliation between Jews and Christians.
+In his work titled "Interpretation of Luke-Acts Implication for Jewish Christian Dialogue," he delves into the relationship between Jews and Gentiles through the lens of Yeshua, with a specific focus on Luke's treatment of the subject in the Gospel of Luke and Acts.

-Saldarini states that the Jewish-Christian relation should be bridged carefully, respectfully, and constructively.
-Both traditions must subject their beliefs, practices, and communal relationships to prophetic critique.
-Just as the prophets sought to reform and preserve Israel from within, community members must promote growth and openness to God.
-God’s ultimate desire is that his International family made up of every tribe language and nation would grow.
-His Kingdom would be established in the midst of His people.
-He desires a relationship with all of His creation.
-As a matter of fact, all of creation is groaning and waiting for the return of the King so that all things would be restored.
-According to Luke, one of the things that united both Jews and Gentiles in Messiah was covenantal fidelity to God.
-This is why the four prohibitions in Acts 15 were far more than just things that would hinder Gentiles from table fellowship.
-On the other hand, they are to be understood holistically as Covenantal principles that elicit fidelity to God.
-Saldarini exhorts apologetics to seek to find all that is good, lovely and beautiful in all expressions of the body of Messiah.
-This is so that one can work through disputes that seek to bring disharmony between the two groups.
-I believe that Luke was also doing the same in his Gospel presentation.
+So, how should Jews and Christians relate to one another?
+Saldarini asserts that the Jewish-Christian relationship should be approached with care, respect, and constructive dialogue.
+Both traditions should subject their beliefs, practices, and communal relationships to prophetic critique, just as the prophets sought to reform and preserve Israel from within.
+Community members must foster growth and openness to God, as His ultimate desire is for His international family, comprised of every tribe, language, and nation, to thrive.
+He longs for His Kingdom to be established among His people and desires a relationship with all of His creation.
+In fact, all of creation eagerly awaits the return of the King, anticipating the restoration of all things.
+According to Luke, one of the commonalities uniting Jews and Gentiles in Messiah is their faithfulness to the covenant with God.
+This understanding sheds light on the four prohibitions in Acts 15, which extend beyond mere hindrances to table fellowship for Gentiles.
+Rather, they are holistic principles of the covenant that inspire fidelity to God.
+Saldarini encourages apologists to seek out the good, lovely, and beautiful aspects in all expressions of the body of Messiah, enabling them to address disputes that may disrupt harmony between the two groups.
+I believe that Luke, in his presentation of the Gospel, also demonstrates this approach.